NEWS

 Image Source: Apple CEO Steve Jobs announces the new iPhone 4 as he delivers the opening keynote address at the 2010 Apple World Wide Developers Conference on June 7, 2010 in San Francisco, California.
 (Photo by Justin Sullivan/Getty Images)

-The letter was sold off at the RR auction for $478,939 along with a few other items signed by Jobs.
-These included a business card sold for $181,183, an autographed iPad sold for $40000, and Jobs' 1976 computer prototype sold for $677,196 among others.
-Astonishingly, Jobs even signed a movie ticket stub from "Pirates of the Caribbean" which was sold for over $14000.
-People applauded the late Apple CEO for his witty act and were stunned by his intelligence.
-The post went viral and received over 30,000 likes and over 2,000 people commented. @HugonetX said, “Excellent.
+The letter was sold off at the RR auction for $479,939 along with a few other items signed by Jobs.
+These included a business card sold for $181,183, an autographed iPad sold for $40,000, and Jobs' 1976 computer prototype sold for $677,196 among others.
+Astonishingly, Jobs even signed a movie ticket stub from "Pirates of the Caribbean," which was sold for over $14,000.
+People applauded the late entrepreneur for his witty response and were stunned by his intelligence.
+The post on X went viral and received over 34,000 likes and hundreds of comments. @HugonetX said, “Excellent.
 I had never seen this one.”

 @WayneLee1078 wrote, “An autograph on a personalized letter, much nicer.” @htom6047 said, “A true nerd reply…but an autograph included!” @LucianFick added, “It's interesting how Jobs signed his name using lowercase letters.
 He was thinking differently.” @coreyrailey pointed out, “Actually smart… huge security risk, especially for the rich.
 Never know what you are signing as it’s very easy to switch the page without someone noticing.” @rizzburgh added, “I miss that man.
 Apple would look so different today if he was around.”
 Steve Jobs died in October 2011.